How to Scale Your SaaS Product: From MVP to Enterprise

 Zero-Trust Security Implementation

-"Zero trust provides a collection of concepts and ideas designed to minimize uncertainty in enforcing accurate, least privilege per-request access decisions in information systems and services in the face of a network viewed as compromised."
+Zero-trust security operates on a simple yet powerful principle: never trust, always verify.
+The National Institute of Standards and Technology (NIST) describes zero trust as: "Zero trust provides a collection of concepts and ideas designed to minimize uncertainty in enforcing accurate, least privilege per-request access decisions in information systems and services in the face of a network viewed as compromised."

 Here's how zero-trust differs from traditional security models:

-Security Layer Traditional Approach Zero-Trust Model
+Security Layer

-Authentication One-time login Continuous verification
+One-time login

-Access Control Network-based Identity-driven
+Access Control

-Device Trust Assumed if internal Always verified
+Assumed if internal

-Data Protection Perimeter-focused Data-centric
+Data Protection

 A clear example of zero-trust adoption is HashiCorp Vault, used by over 70% of the top 20 US banks for managing secrets securely.
 This shift underscores how enterprises are prioritizing identity-driven and data-centric security.